Do you follow a certain curriculum?

 Opportunities for small and large group interactions are planned during the session.
 They may include time to check in with each other and discuss a project that the group is working on or perhaps share ideas on a developing project that the group is starting.
 Building community in the classroom promotes caring, respect, and confidence in each other.

 Teachers share their curriculum planning with parents through calendars and newsletters.
+The teachers assess the children informally during classroom sessions.
+Teachers are trained in the assessment tool during program training and reviews.
 The daily schedules are posted in the classroom and the parents meet with the teachers twice a year for formal conferences.
 Parents are always welcome to volunteer in the classroom to see the children carrying out their work.

 Academics in the Classroom